godotengine/godot-docs/tutorials/xr/xr_terminology.rst

 in a way that makes them appear part of that environment.

 In Godot, AR is treated as a single concept, regardless of the type of device used.
-This includes XR headsets using camera passthrough, AR glasses, and handheld devices such as phones and tablets.
+This includes XR headsets using camera passthrough, see through glasses with displays, and handheld devices such as phones and tablets.

 For XR devices and AR glasses that support standards such as OpenXR or WebXR, AR